pmean/build-website/text/99/bonferroni.md

 > example is a study of the effect of a certain environmental chemical
 > on cancer.
 A researcher could look for an association with bladder
 > cancer, brain cancer, colon cancer, liver cancer, lung cancer, ovarian
-> cancer, prostate cancer, skin cancer, and \"that funny little thing
+> cancer, prostate cancer, skin cancer, and "that funny little thing
-> hanging in the back of your throat\" cancer.
+> hanging in the back of your throat" cancer.
 With so many different
 > cancers to look at, the scientist is bound to find something worth
 > publishing, even if the chemical is as harmless as table salt.
-It\'s
+It's
 > like placing a single bet at a casino, but getting to spin the
 > roulette wheel a couple dozen times.